 Why does IE save pictures from the Web in bitmap format?

-Today I found very disagreeable problem with Internet Explorer.
+Today I found very strange problem with Internet Explorer.
 I’ve generated GIF-image with PHP GD2 and sent results for client browser.
-In IE I’ve tried to store picture in my local file system but only option is to save the picture as a .BMP file instead of as a native .gif file!
+In IE I’ve tried to store picture in my local file system but the only option was to save the picture as a .BMP file instead of as a native .gif file!
 The same problem is described in Microsoft Knowledge Base, but it does not help me.

 Then I start playing with PHP and headers and discover very nice gizmo: bug became apparent only when my PHP-script uses session_start().
-But I’ve need sessions!
-Solution is very simple: it was necessary to add following lines before image output:
+But I needed sessions!
+Solution was very simple: it was necessary to add following lines before image output:

 header("Cache-Control:");